-What Is the Minimum Legal Age to Work in Texas?
+The Minimum Age to Work in Texas

 Minor Workers' Hours

 The work practices for minors ages 14 and 15 are subject to federal law also.
-Federal law prohibits people these ages from working during school hours.
-When school is in session, they may not work more than three hours per day, or more than 18 hours per week.
-They may not work more than three hours in a day during parts of the year when school is in session.
+Federal law prohibits people these ages from working at all during school hours.
+When school is in session, they may not work more than three hours per day or exceed 18 hours per week.
+When school is not in session, they may work a maximum of eight hours per day and 40 hours per week.

 Jobs Available to Texas Minors

 A Texan age 14 or 15 is limited to doing certain kinds of work in certain types of businesses, which include retail and foodservice establishments and gas stations.
 They can do office and clerical work, which includes operating office machines such as copiers and fax machines, and can serve as cashiers in most retail locations.
 Exceptions would include a store that sells adult merchandise or an establishment that serves or sells alcohol.

-Teenagers 14 and 15 years old can price merchandise with pricing devices or by hand, and can assemble merchandise as well as pack it and place it on shelves.
+Teenagers 14 and 15 years old can price merchandise with pricing devices or by hand and can assemble merchandise as well as pack it and place it on shelves.
 Bagging groceries or other merchandise also is permitted, as is delivery work, if done by bicycle or public transportation, or on foot.
 Here is the full list of approved occupations, according to the Texas Workforce Commission:

 - Dispensing gasoline and oil